 Floyd Skloot is a creative nonfiction writer, poet, and fiction writer whose work has received three Pushcart Prizes, a Pen USA Literary Award, two Pacific NW Book Awards, an Independent Publishers Book Award, and two Oregon Book Awards.
 His writing has appeared in such distinguished magazines as The New York Times Magazine, Atlantic Monthly, Harper’s, Poetry, American Scholar, Georgia Review, Sewanee Review, Southern Review, Hudson Review, Gettysburg Review, Boulevard, Virginia Quarterly Review, Prairie Schooner, and Creative Nonfiction.
 His eighteen books include the memoirs In the Shadow of Memory (University of Nebraska Press, 2003), A World of Light (University of Nebraska Press, 2005), and The Wink of the Zenith: The Shaping of a Writer's Life (University of Nebraska Press, 2008); the poetry collections Approximately Paradise (Tupelo Press, 2005), The End of Dreams (Louisiana State University Press, 2006), Selected Poems: 1970-2005 (Tupelo Press, 2008), and The Snow's Music (Louisiana State University Press, 2008); and the novels Summer Blue (Story Line Press, 1994) and Patient 002 (Rager Media, 2007).

-His next book, Revertigo: An Off-Kilter Memoir will be published by The University of Wisconsin Press in Spring, 2014.
-His 7th collection of poems, Close Reading will be published by Eyewear Publishing in the UK with US distribution via Guernica Books and the University of Toronto also in Spring, 2014.
+His new book, Revertigo: An Off-Kilter Memoir was published by The University of Wisconsin Press in Spring, 2014.
+His 7th collection of poems, Close Reading was published by Eyewear Publishing in the UK.
+His next book of poems, Approaching Winter, will be published by Louisiana State University Press in Fall, 2015.

 He co-edited The Best American Science Writing 2011 (HarperCollins/Ecco Press) with his daughter, Rebecca Skloot.